fuse-modules/fuse-gstreamer/README.md

 npm install fuse-gstreamer
 ```

-This will install the `GStreamer` library for use with [Fuse SDK](https://www.npmjs.com/package/fuse-sdk).
+This will install the `GStreamer` library for [Fuse SDK](https://www.npmjs.com/package/fuse-sdk).

 ### Requirements

 ![Supported platforms](https://img.shields.io/badge/supported%20platforms-Android%20%7C%20iOS%20%7C%20macOS%20%7C%20Linux%20%7C%20Windows-blue?style=flat-square)

-Development and runtime files for GStreamer for applicable platforms must be installed on your system to use this package.
+GStreamer development and runtime files for desired platforms must be installed on your system to use this package.
 More information can be found on [this page](https://gstreamer.freedesktop.org/download/).

 * On Android, dependencies are downloaded automatically when building, so you don't need to install anything manually.